-When dealing with an enquiry concerning their employees, ie under section 109B (2) or 109C of the Social Security Administration Act 1992.
-If it is established that an offence has been committed there must be grounds for recommending proceedings and prosecution must not be a first option.
+When dealing with an enquiry concerning their employees, under section 109B (2) or 109C of the Social Security Administration Act 1992, if it is established that an offence has been committed there must be grounds for recommending proceedings and prosecution must not be a first option.
 In these cases the amount of the Administrative Penalty is £1,000.

-If the penalty is being offered to an employer and the grounds for instigating proceedings against them is because of incitement, conspiracy or aiding and abetting (England and Wales) (ie conduct that facilitates the commission of a benefit offence by an employee) and the employer's conduct involved more than five employees the amount of the Administrative Penalty is £5,000.
+If the penalty is being offered to an employer and the grounds for instigating proceedings against them is because of incitement, conspiracy or aiding and abetting (England and Wales) (conduct that facilitates the commission of a benefit offence by an employee) and the employer's conduct involved more than five employees, the amount of the Administrative Penalty is £5,000.

 If the employer declines the offer of an Administrative Penalty then the case will be passed for prosecution.
 The court will be informed in any particular case that the employer has been offered a penalty but declined to accept it.

 Prosecution of Offenders

 The case will be prepared for proceedings if all the following criteria is met:

 - the case meets the Public Interest Test

 - the person has committed an offence which has a realistic prospect of conviction

 - the evidence is sufficient for a prosecution